andrewkozinski/CSC490Project/README.md

 OCI_NAMESPACE=(VAL HERE)
 ```

-The keys can be found in the Discord in #environment-files or you can create your own account on https://www.themoviedb.org/ and generate your own API keys.
+To get your own The Movie Database API keys, visit https://www.themoviedb.org/ to generate your own keys.

 ## Render Deployment:
 The backend is deployed on Render.
 It will be set up to automatically deploy when changes are pushed to the main branch.